WWE Rumors: Kevin Owens To Lose Universal Title To Goldberg?

 — WhatCultureWrestling (@WhatCultureWWE) February 28, 2017

-Yes, folks, we’re living in the Upside Down: Kevin Owens aspires to be his mortal enemy, Roman Reigns.
+Yes, folks, we’re living in the Upside Down, and Kevin Owens aspires to be his mortal enemy, Roman Reigns.

 Speaking of Kevin Owens’ aspirations, the latest WWE rumors from Wrestling, Inc., suggest that despite Owens’ near-definite loss to Goldberg in a few days, he’s not going to stop trash-talking.